savonet/liquidsoap/doc/content/server.md

 The interface is then exactly the same has for the telnet server.

 We define now a new ``shell''.
-This shell is in fact the invokation of the socat command.
+This shell is in fact the invocation of the socat command.
 Thus, we create a `/usr/local/bin/liq_shell` file with the following
 content:
 ```bash